 [New Slide 3 – MPs involved]

-Now let’s discuss who is involved during a Mass Transition event?
+So who is involved during a Mass Transition event?
 The PUCT, ERCOT, the TDSPs, the Defaulting CR, which is the REP exiting the market, the POLR CRs, and finally the impacted Customers.
+They each play a role in the transfer of ESIIDs during a Mass Transition event.

 [New slide 4 – Definitions]

-As a reference, let’s define the POLR Competitive REPs:
+Let’s define the Gaining POLR REPs (“provider”?):

 There are two types of POLR providers: VREPs and LSPs.
-Both types of POLR providers must meet their own set of eligibility requirements as set forth in PUCT Subst.
-Rule 25.43.
-To clarify, for the purpose of POLR service, there are four classes of customers: residential, small non-residential, medium non-residential, and large non-residential.
-Small, medium and large non-residential are defined by their peak demands.
-Small non-residential customers have demands below 50 kilowatts while large non-residential are over 1 megawatt.
-Medium are defined as those in between 50 kW and 1 megawatt.
-A VREP or LSP may be designated to serve any or all of the four customer classes in a POLR area or TDSP territory.

 A VREP, which stands for Volunteer REP, must apply and be approved by the PUCT to serve a select number of ESIIDs for each customer class in each POLR area (TDSP territory).
 For example, a VREP may apply to serve 100 medium non-residential ESI IDs in CenterPoint’s service territory and 200 small non-residential ESI IDs in Oncor’s service territory.
 For additional information on the application process, please refer to PUCT subst. rule 25.43(i).

-An LSP, otherwise known as a Large Service Provider, is a REP designated by the PUCT to provide POLR service for each customer class in each POLR area (TDSP territory).
+An LSP, which stands for Large Service Provider, is a REP designated by the PUCT to provide POLR service for each customer class in each POLR area (TDSP territory).
 In each POLR area, the PUCT shall designate up to 15 LSPs.
 The eligible REPs that have the greatest market share based upon retail sales in megawatt-hours, by customer class, and POLR area shall be designated as an LSP for that area.
 For additional information on the requirements and selection process, refer to PUCT Substantive Rule 25.43(j).

+When a Mass Transition event occurs, ERCOT will allocate VREPs their population of ESIIDs first, and any remaining ESIIDs are divided amongst the LSPs.

+It is also important to note that both types of POLR providers must meet their own set of eligibility requirements as set forth in PUCT Subst.
+Rule 25.43.

+Lastly, a VREP or LSP may be designated to serve any or all of the four customer classes in a POLR area or TDSP territory.
+The four customer classes are Residential, Small Non-Residential, Medium Non-Residential, and Large Non-Residential.

+Small, medium and large non-residential are defined by their peak demands.
+Small non-residential customers have demands below 50 kilowatts while large non-residential are over 1 megawatt.
+Medium are defined as those in between 50 kW and 1 megawatt.

 [Slide 5 – PUCT Staff Responsibilities]

-Now, during a mass transition event, what are the roles and responsibilities of each of the Market participants involved?
+Now, we will explore the roles and responsibilities of each of the Market participants involved during a Mass Transition event.

 Let’s start with the PUCT Staff…

-They coordinate with ERCOT staff on the initiation of the mass transition event.
+They serve as the oversight body, and coordinates with ERCOT staff on the initiation of the mass transition event.

-They will provide oversight of the entire event and participate in the daily project coordination calls to ensure a smooth transition of impacted customers.
+They oversee the entire event and participate in the daily project coordination calls to ensure all parties involved are performing their assigned tasks.

-The PUCT Staff will also manage the decertification process of the Defaulting CR exiting the market.
+Administratively, PUCT Staff also manages the decertification process of the Defaulting CR exiting the market.

 [Slide 6 -- ERCOT responsibilities]